ethan-gustafson/ruby-js-algorithms/README.md

 ## Ruby Blanks
 - Functional only in Ruby
 ## Dice
-- Currently nonfunctional only in Ruby
+- Functional only in Ruby